Manjit-karki/Dotfiles/README.md

 - Browser: firefox, chromium

-The ricing is still in process and I do plan to do everything from scratch later when i have time and am motivated to work everything from the ground up and connect them together to make a seamless environment to work on.
+The ricing is still in process and I am planning to remake everything from scratch later when I have the time and motivation.I will be building everything from the ground up and connecting them together to make a seamless environment to work in.
+It is fully functional as it is, but you might like changing stuff a bit.
 If you do end up using this rice.
 Thank you so much for using it.